To heal you'll need....

 How to take care of your new tattoo

-When we're all done, I'll wrap you up in a medical second skin called Tegederm.
-Keep your tattoo bandaged for about 48 hours or until you can wash it under warm water in a clean environment.
-The bandage is very sticky, so tug gently from one corner until it is removed.
+Provided you have no adhesive allergies when we're all done, I'll wrap you up in a clear medical second skin called Tegederm.
+Keep your tattoo bandaged for about 48-72 hours or until you can wash it under warm water in a clean environment.
+Do not be alarmed if there is some degree of plasma or ink collects inside the bandage during the first day making a pool of ink or smeared effect.
+This is part of the healing process.
+To remove the tegederm pull gently from one corner until it is removed.
 Doing this under running water helps considerably.
 Note, you are not pulling off your skin or your tattoo!
-Also do not be alarmed if there is some degree of plasma or ink collects inside the bandage.
-This is part of the healing process.

 With clean hands gently wash your tattoo.
 Use a soapy lather and apply light pressure to remove the layer of plasma on top of the skin.
 Rinse and repeat as necessary until the skin feels clean, but do not scrub.
 Shower normally but do not soak or waterlog your tattoo.